dkarthe/webjeda-blog/_posts/2015-12-23-how-I-manged-to-integrate-polymer-with-github.md

 <i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i> If you have observed my blog index, I have a card style as shown in the screenshot.
 It took me a while to figure out how I can integrate Polymer(a promising project by Google) to my jekyll blog.

 ##Why Polymer?

-Polymer cards are getting used every single application Google is developing.
+Polymer cards are getting used in every single application Google is developing.
 It is in a way very convinient to use one custom element and call it as many times you want to.

 If you observe the applications by Google, almost all of them are using paper-cards